rishadluthra/docugen/README.md

 - If the template contains `{client_name}`, send `data.client_name`.
 - If the template contains `{#line_items}{description}{/line_items}`, send `data.line_items` as an array of objects.
-- If a template contains multiple loops, each loop key must exist under `data` with the exact matching name.[2][11]
+- If a template contains multiple loops, each loop key must exist under `data` with the exact matching name.

 ## Sample Contract Request